awavea/core-geonetwork/docs/eng/users/source/simple/index.rst

 .. figure:: images/screenshots/800x600/geonetwork-summarylinks.png

-*Yellow star:* This is a link to the metadata record that can be copied into the brower bookmarks.
+*Yellow star:* This is a link to the metadata record that can be copied into your browser bookmarks.

 *Globe:* If the record has a link to an OGC Web Map Service (WMS), then clicking on this icon will generate a kml file that can be opened in google earth if you have google earth available on your computer.